-Our international revenue was \$41.7 million in 2008, which represented 50% of our total revenue.
+Our international revenue was \$32.7 million in 2009, which represented 61% of our total revenue.
 International revenue is a material component of our business strategy.
 We depend on third-party distributors and a direct sales force to sell our products internationally, and if they underperform we may be unable to increase or maintain our level of international revenue.
 To grow our business, we will need to improve productivity in current sales territories and expand into new territories.
 However, direct sales productivity may not improve and distributors may not accept our business or commit the necessary resources to market and sell our products to the level of our expectations.
 As a result, we may not be able to increase or maintain international revenue growth.

-We believe that an increasing amount of our future revenue will come from international sales as we expand our overseas operations and develop opportunities in additional international territories.
-International sales are subject to a number of risks, including:
+We believe as we continue to manage our international operations and develop opportunities in additional international territories, our international revenue will be subject to a number of risks, including:

-- Difficulties in staffing and managing our foreign operations; - Export restrictions, trade regulations and foreign tax laws; - · Fluctuating foreign currency exchange rates; - Foreign certification and regulatory requirements;

-- · Lengthy payment cycles and difficulty in collecting accounts receivable; - · Customs clearance and shipping delays; - Political and economic instability; - Lack of awareness of our brand in international markets; - · Preference for locally-produced products; and - · Reduced protection for intellectual property rights in some countries.
+- Difficulties in staffing and managing our foreign operations; - Export restrictions, trade regulations and foreign tax laws; - Fluctuating foreign currency exchange rates; - Foreign certification and regulatory requirements; - · Lengthy payment cycles and difficulty in collecting accounts receivable; - · Customs clearance and shipping delays; - Political and economic instability; - Lack of awareness of our brand in international markets; - Preference for locally-produced products; and - Reduced protection for intellectual property rights in some countries.